serenorg/serendb/docs/rfcs/017-console-split.md

 - Publish open-source implementation of all our cloud/storage features
 - Make a unified control-plane that is used in all cloud (serverless) and local (tests) setups

 Right now we have some closed-source code in the cloud repo.
-That code contains implementation for running Neon computes in k8s and without that code it’s impossible to automatically scale PostgreSQL computes.
+That code contains implementation for running SerenDB computes in k8s and without that code it’s impossible to automatically scale PostgreSQL computes.
 That means that we don’t have an open-source serverless PostgreSQL at the moment.

 After splitting and open-sourcing control-plane service we will have source code and Docker images for all storage services.
 That control-plane service should have HTTP API for creating and managing tenants (including all our storage features), while proxy will listen for incoming connections and create computes on-demand.